jrxFive/puppet-enc/README.md

 ##TODO
 * Add support for parameters and classes
 # Simplfy argument parsing
-* Possible defaults for db.yml
+* Possible defaults for db